grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 risk assessment results and risk management decisions from the organization and mission or business process perspectives are integrated with system-level risk assessments;

-risk assessment results are documented in {{ insert: param, ra-03_odp.01 }};
+risk assessment results are documented in security and privacy plans, risk assessment report, or  a document in which risk assessment results are to be documented (if not documented in the security and privacy plans or risk assessment report) is defined (if selected);;

-risk assessment results are reviewed {{ insert: param, ra-03_odp.03 }};
+risk assessment results are reviewed the frequency to review risk assessment results is defined;;

-risk assessment results are disseminated to {{ insert: param, ra-03_odp.04 }};
+risk assessment results are disseminated to personnel or roles to whom risk assessment results are to be disseminated is/are defined;;

-the risk assessment is updated {{ insert: param, ra-03_odp.05 }} or when there are significant changes to the system, its environment of operation, or other conditions that may impact the security or privacy state of the system.
+the risk assessment is updated the frequency to update the risk assessment is defined; or when there are significant changes to the system, its environment of operation, or other conditions that may impact the security or privacy state of the system.

 Risk assessment policy